c-coh/saliency-detection/README.md

 # saliency-detection
-Saliency Detection using the Fourier Transform
+Saliency detection using the Fourier transform